kubernetes/enhancements/keps/sig-apps/2307-job-tracking-wihout-lingering-pods/README.md

 However, if the Job controller deletes the Pod (when parallelism is decreased, for example), the controller removes the finalizer before deleting it.
 Thus, these deletions don't count towards the failures.

+### Deleted Jobs

+When a user or another controller deletes a Job, the job controller scans associated Pods and removes finalizers from them without updating any Job status.

 ### Pod adoption